-In March 2023, each named executive officer was awarded a cash performance bonus in respect of performance in 2022 as follows:
+In February 2024 each named executive officer was awarded a cash performance bonus in respect of performance in 2023 as follows:

 Michael Rapino.
-Under the terms of his employment agreement in effect for 2022, Mr. Rapino is eligible to receive an annual cash performance bonus with a target amount equal to 200% of his highest base salary paid during the calendar year in which the bonus was earned based on the achievement of performance targets established by the Compensation Committee (with a range to be established for achievement above or below such targets).
-Mr. Rapino's performance bonus eligibility for 2022 was based on the achievement of a company Adjusted Operating Income target.
-In March 2022, the Compensation Committee set for Mr. Rapino a target cash performance bonus of \$6.0 million, based on the achievement of \$1,150 million of company Adjusted Operating Income for the year, with the actual bonus to range (i) between \$5.4 million and \$6.0 million for achievement of between 90% and 100% of such performance target and (ii) between \$6.0 million and \$12.0 million for achievement of between 100% and 110% of such performance target, in each case scaled based on straight-line interpolation.
+Under the terms of his employment agreement, Mr. Rapino is eligible to receive an annual cash performance bonus with a target amount egual to \$17.0 million during the calendar year in which the bonus was earned based on the achievement of performance targets established by the Compensation Committee (with a range to be established for achievement above or below such targets).
+Mr. Rapino's performance bonus eligibility for 2023 was based on the achievement of a company Adjusted Operating Income target.
+In March 2023, the Compensation Committee set for Mr. Rapino a target cash performance bonus of \$17.0 million, based on the achievement of \$1,510 million of company Adjusted Operating Income for the year, with the actual bonus to range between \$15.3 million and \$18.7 million for achievement of between 90% and 110% of such performance target, scaled based on straight-line interpolation.

-In March 2023, the Compensation Committee determined that the company had achieved 127% of its Adjusted Operating Income performance target on a pro-forma, constant-currency basis.
-Accordingly, the Compensation Committee awarded Mr. Rapino a cash performance bonus of \$12,000,000 for 2022, representing the bonus amount due for attainment of 110% (which was the maximum upward scaling) of targeted Adjusted Operating Income for the year.
+In February 2024, the Compensation Committee determined that the company had achieved 120% of its Adjusted Operating Income performance target on a pro-forma, constant-currency basis.
+Accordingly, the Compensation Committee awarded Mr. Rapino a cash performance bonus of \$18,700,000 for 2023, representing the bonus amount due for attainment of 110% (which was the maximum upward scaling) of targeted Adjusted Operating Income for the year.